spences10/scottspence.com/posts/2020/06/22/my-vscode-extensions/index.md

 To correct a spelling you'll get the squiggly line warning, put the cursor on the word and use Ctrl+. to get the correction suggestions.

-Search for `streetsidesoftware.code-spell-checker` in the VSCode extensions tab.
+Search for `streetsidesoftware.code-spell-checker` in the VS Code extensions tab.

 ## MDX